omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 **2. Does drush execution correlate with burst onset?**

-Check server-side cron logs and Aegir task logs to confirm whether drush runs at the observed intervals and whether timing matches the start of each error burst.
+Check server-side cron logs and Ægir task logs to confirm whether drush runs at the observed intervals and whether timing matches the start of each error burst.

 **3. Is Valkey receiving a poisoned entry at burst onset?**